paulbatum/pull-request-reviewer/README.md

 ### Webhook

-After deploying the function app.
-Go to the functions portal and get the function URL for the `Review` function.
+After deploying the function app, go to the functions portal and get the function URL for the `Review` function.
 It should include an API key.
 Then go to the github repo where you want to hook this up and add a webhook and paste in that URL.

 ### Modify to your needs